Radio Galaxy Zoo

 Radio Galaxy Zoo (RGZ) is an internet crowdsourced citizen science project that seeks to locate supermassive black holes in distant galaxies.
 It is hosted by the web portal Zooniverse.
-The scientific team want to identify black hole/jet pairs and associate them with the host galaxies.
+The scientific team wants to identify black hole/jet pairs and associate them with the host galaxies.
 Using a large number of classifications provided by citizen scientists they hope to build a more complete picture of black holes at various stages and their origin.
 It was initiated in 2010 by Ray Norris in collaboration with the Zooniverse team, and was driven by the need to cross-identify the millions of extragalactic radio sources that will be discovered by the forthcoming Evolutionary Map of the Universe survey.
 RGZ is now led by scientists Julie Banfield and Ivy Wong.
 RGZ started operations on 17 December 2013, and ceased collecting new classifications on 1 May 2019.